Content is loading

 Explore

-Industrialisation sends Denmark on an export adventure
+Industrialisation sends Denmark on export adventure

 Denmark did not export much before Lanmandsbanken was founded in 1871.
 Nevertheless, the industrialisation of Denmark picked up speed as new technology evolved and business owners were better able to raise capital at the bank.
-However, there were bumps along the road towards our modern, globalised trade in the shape of two world wars and various international crises.

 Read the history of Denmark’s industrialisation and nascent export adventure as told by an economic historian and a transport company that has progressed from handcarts in Copenhagen to become a global logistics company.